A dirty and tired orange brick fireplace gets a brightened up, weathered lime washed brick makeover, plus a full tutorial to do it yourself.

 For years, I’ve been pinning German smeared and white washed and lime washed brick left and right on Pinterest telling myself that one day I was actually going to find the perfect brick project to try out one of them.

-But German smear seemed a tad more complicated than I was willing to attempt.
-And white washing just didn’t quite have enough texture.
 As much as I didn’t really love the brick, I still wanted a little of it showing.
-(If you are up to the German smear challenge though, here’s a great tutorial for how to do that.)
+(If you are up to the German smear challenge though, here’s a great DIY German smear brick fireplace tutorial)

 So lime wash was the happy in-between.